Sigurre/Kickstart/README.md

 The aim of this guide is to expose you to the concepts and tools that are most commonly used in a variety of software development and IT fields, as well as point towards resources that you can leverage to both learn and lean upon.

 As such, there are a few things that you'll want to be familiar with before jumping in.
-Keep in mind that only shallow understanding of these subjects are needed--you don't need to be able to explain them, just that you know they exist!
+Keep in mind that only a shallow understanding of these subjects are needed--you don't need to be able to explain them, just that you know they exist!
 All of these subjects will be explored in a combination of resources, tutorials, and mini projects.

 * Basic Linux and/or macOS knowledge
 * That programs are made of loops, variables, and other logical structures